ouspg/CryptoCourse/Week2Exercises/README.md

 ## Environment

-You should have access into `openssl` toolkit, with recommended version of 1.1.1 at minimum to be able to complete Tasks 1-2.
-In general this is only available from the Linux/Unix based systems.
+You should have access into `openssl` toolkit, with recommended version of 1.1.1 at minimum to be able to complete tasks 1-2.
+In general, it is only available from the Linux/Unix based systems.

 The course virtual machine is suitable.